-This year we’ve seen a major change in the way people holiday with #staycation being one of the top travel hashtags for 2020, and likely even more so in 2021.
+This year we’ve seen a major change in the way people holiday with #staycation being one of the top travel hashtags for 2021, and likely to continue into 2022.

-Due to the restrictions in 2020 we had more and more requests for Winter Camping.
-Normally we would end our camping season at the end of October, but this year we’re excited to open up camping for the winter.
+Due to travel restrictions still making international travel difficult we have had more and more requests for Winter Camping.
+Normally we would end our camping season at the end of October, but for a second year we’re excited to open up camping for the winter.

 Can you sleep in a tent in the winter?

 Absolutely, the winter months are incredibly beautiful, and we encourage you to head off and explore boundlessly among the rugged heather moorland and amongst the snow-capped mountainscape of the Highlands.

 At WildTrax, we’ll provide you with the best roof top tents that can weather any storm and keep you cosy, safe and warm along your winter adventure.
 Remember, don’t forget your camera, the winter months are perfect for stag spotting as they come down from the cold mountains to graze.